 Monarchs rule, butterflies matter and customers count at Flowers by the Sea Farm and Online Plant Nursery.
 We want to do all that we can to help you help Monarchs and other pollinators.
 We work hard to grow quality plants, provide excellent shipping and give you in-depth information that is easy to access at our website.

-For example, if you scan our product menu -- the thick green band at the top of each page -- you'll find a link to our lengthy queue of Butterfly Plants.
+For example, if you scan our product menu atop the FBTS homepage, you'll find a link to many Butterfly Plants.
 If you are curious about any of our plants or have questions about wildlife gardening, please call or email us.
 We're here to listen and help.

 Butterflies and Neonics

 It's dangerous to grow milkweeds near plants, such as rose bushes, that have been treated with nicotine-derived neonicotinoid (neonics) pesticides.
 Recent research shows that although untreated with neonics, milkweeds may absorb them from other treated plants close by.
 In February, Minnesota Public Radio reported that neonics don't kill Monarch butterflies, but may cause their larvae to die.